Nokku-Organization/CI-CD/4.deploy/ansible/README.md

 This automatically logged in to host-server. since id_rsa is present in ~/.ssh folder of control-node it is not asking password. but it is good practice if you delete id_rsa(private key) from server and keep it safely

+-go to : sudo vim /etc/sudoers
-you can use ' echo "ansadmin ALL=(ALL) ALL" >> /etc/sudoers ' : for adding ansiblehostuser in host-server sudo users.
+you can use ' echo "ansadmin ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ' : for adding ansiblehostuser in host-server sudo users. or add entry in the file as "ansiblehost1user         ALL=(ALL)       NOPASSWD: ALL"

+## Ansible-playbooks: